ChaosuiPeng/Note_NeuralComputation/Back Propagation.md

 As illustrated above, the output on most positive examples have values larger than 0.5, and the output on most negative examples have values smaller than 0.5.
 This means that the trained network indeed does a good performance on classification in this problem!

 We can compute its accuracy on the training dataset.
 To this aim, we go through all training examples and compute the predicted label.
 Since the sigmoid function outputs the number between 0 and 1, we can use 0.5 as the threshold.
-That is, we predict it as a positiv example if the output of the network is larger than 0.5, and a negative example otherwise.
+That is, we predict it as a positive example if the output of the network is larger than 0.5, and a negative example otherwise.
 As you can see, we achieve a very high accuracy.
 This demonstrates the efficiency of the network in solving the binary classification problem.

 ```python
 from sklearn.metrics import accuracy_score